top of page

 If you are at a turning point in your life and feel that this could be a new direction for you, we invite you to join our first round of early applicants.
 We are particularly seeking speakers of other languages, with a large increase in the demand for new workshops for our immigrant students and community members.

-* Partnerships created by the fellows have engendered include workshop with women from Rural Migrant Ministries in Riverhead; an "Abriendo Puertas" workshop for Head Start parents, a workshop at Hofstra University in which criminology students write side by side with people returning from prison, a workshop at Stony Brook University in which female veterans write side by side with students seeking the missing pages in the Literature of War.
+* Partnerships created by the fellows include workshops with women from Rural Migrant Ministries in Riverhead; an "Abriendo Puertas" workshop for Head Start parents, a workshop at Hofstra University in which criminology students write side by side with people returning from prison, a workshop at Stony Brook University in which female veterans write side by side with students seeking the missing pages in the Literature of War.

 To meet our 2022-2023 Fellows, click here.